See Your Loan Options

-This option has become the most common type of merchant cash advance, according to Sean Murray, a former merchant cash advance broker and founder of trade magazine deBanked.
-They’re referred to as ACH merchant cash advances and allow providers to market to businesses that aren’t primarily tied to credit and debit card sales.
+MCAs (Merchant Cash Advances) have become the most common type of cash advance, according to Sean Murray, a former merchant cash advance broker and founder of trade magazine deBanked.
+They're referred to as ACH merchant cash advances and allow providers to market to businesses that aren't primarily tied to credit and debit card sales.

-How much you’ll pay in fees is determined by your ability to repay the merchant cash advance.
+How much you'll pay in fees is determined by your ability to repay the MCA.
 The merchant cash advance provider determines a factor rate typically ranging from 1.2 to 1.5 based on its risk assessment.
 The higher the factor rate, the higher the fees you pay.
 You multiply the cash advance by the factor rate to get your total repayment amount.

 For example, an advance of $50,000 that carries a factor rate of 1.4 represents a total repayment of $70,000, which includes fees of $20,000.